 Children's Hospital Foundation Limited ("CHFL") was incorporated in Hong Kong on March 5, 2008 and granted charitable registration status in Hong Kong on May 9, 2008.
 CHFL was organized to record the financial activities of fundraising in greater China for the benefit of the Centre for International Child Health ("CICH").
 The CICH is a component of the Health Centre and operates to improve the lives and health of children today and in the future through advancing capacity and knowledge in child health globally.
-The Foundation and CHFL have an administrative services agreement whereby the Foundation provides administrative services to CHFL in order to support the carrying out of its purpose.
-No administration costs are charged to CHFL by the Foundation.
-All assets of CHFL are managed by the Foundation.
-CHFL remains a separate legal entity.
+CHFL ceased operations effective March 31, 2017 and is proceeding with deregistration subsequent to year-end.
+Prior to ceasing operations, CHFL contributed \$17,000 to the Foundation.
+The Foundation and CHFL had an administrative services agreement whereby the Foundation provided administrative services to CHFL in order to support the carrying out of its purpose.
+All assets of CHFL were managed by the Foundation and no administration costs were charged to CHFL by the Foundation.
+CHFL has been a separate legal entity.
 Accordingly, the Foundation's financial statements exclude the financial position and operating results, including fundraising efforts realized through CHFL.